celery/ceps/draft/celery-5-high-level-architecture.rst

   Any distributed system is unreliable.

   * The network may be unavailable or slow.
-  * Some or all of the servers might suffer from a hardware failure
+  * Some or all of the servers might suffer from a hardware failure.
   * A node in the system may arbitrarily crash due to lack of memory or a bug.
   * Any number of unaccounted failure modes.

 Therefore, Celery must be fault tolerant and gracefully degrade it's operation when failures occur.

 Circuit Breaker
 ~~~~~~~~~~~~~~~